Volume IV

 Color Classic

-Apple's last compact Mac, and the first with color.
+Apple's last compact Mac sold in the U.S, and the first with color.
 The Color Classic had a fixed 512×384 display — smaller than every other Mac of its era.
-This one carries the 'Mystic' upgrade: a Color Classic II logic board, giving it a 68030 and double the original RAM.
+The one in my collection carries the 'Mystic' upgrade: a Performa 575 logic board, giving it a 68030 and double the original RAM.

 Performa 6400/200